caarfken/caarfken.github.io/pro-1.md

 ## Project 1 - Making this website

-First, I needed to write the basic markdown code and setup my repository.
-Next, I needed to write the markdown code.
-[Source code](https://github.com/caarfken/caarfken.github.io)
+First, I needed to setup my repository.
+Next, I needed to learn markdown and write the website code.
+Finally, I needed to choose a theme.
+I settled on Hacker.